blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 Such an understanding is critical for any technical participant in the Ethereum 2.0 ecosystem, including developers, auditors, validators, and data engineers/scientists.
 As a methodological and pedagogical contribution, our article demonstrates how interactive 3D visualizations, data schema diagrams, and zoomable presentations can be applied to describe and communicate blockchain concepts and meta-data, not only for Ethereum, but for any blockchain.

-> *"When I came up with Ethereum, my first first thought was, 'Okay, this thing is too good to be true.'
+> *"When I came up with Ethereum, my first thought was, 'Okay, this thing is too good to be true.'
 As it turned out, the core Ethereum idea was good - fundamentally, completely sound."* ***Vitalik Buterin***

 ![](./images/beacon-block-artistic-photo.png)